 I’ve got one of those memories that seems to recall more easily… concepts, facts, data, information.
-I know the year Santo hit .267 for the Cubs.
-Williams .333.
-I can tell you it was April 9 when I saw Hank Aaron be intentionally walked to first base (at Wrigley Field of course) in a pinch hit role 30 years ago.
+I know the year Ron Santo hit .267 for the Cubs.
+Billy Williams .333.
+I can tell you it was April 9 when I saw Hank Aaron be intentionally walked to first base (at Wrigley Field of course) in a pinch hit role when I was 11 years old.

 I can’t tell you what we talked about last time we talked.
 (That’s good because I can’t tell anyone else either.)
 Many men’s minds seem to work in “problem solving mode” and when the problem is solved, they no longer need the information discussed in relation to the problem.

 Women on the other hand seem to remember different things, which to men at least…makes it seem like women remember EVERYTHING!

 So what are some of the differences?